MetaDocencia/SitioWeb/content/en/authors/dieonna/_index.md

 - Outside Contributors
 ---

+**Experience and Track Record:**
-Diego is a CONICET researcher based at the Faculty of Exact and Natural Sciences of the University of Buenos Aires.
-He holds a B.Sc. and a Ph.D. in Chemistry from the University of Buenos Aires.
-His research aims to develop new materials using artificial intelligence and data science to reduce contamination, and production costs.
-He has been teaching for more than ten years and has worked in various educational institutions in undergraduate, graduate, and extension courses, both in person and virtual.
-He constantly innovates to improve the learning experience and include new technologies.
-He participates in open science projects such as The Carpentries, Open Life Science, Code for Science & Society.
+Diego Onna is a CONICET researcher based at the Faculty of Exact and Natural Sciences of the University of Buenos Aires.
+With an academic background ranging from BS to PhD in Chemical Sciences, his research focuses on the development of new materials using artificial intelligence and data science.
+His goal is to reduce contamination, time and costs in the creation of innovative materials.

+With more than 10 years of experience as a university professor, Diego has taught at different levels and modalities, including undergraduate, graduate and extension, both in in-person and virtual environments.
+He is always looking for innovation to improve the learning experience and incorporate new technologies.

+Diego actively participates in open science projects, contributing to initiatives such as The Carpentries, Open Life Science and Code for Science & Society.